 However, inflammation plays less of a role in conditions such as tendonitis, with degeneration being more critical.
 As such, cortisone injections are less effective.
 Examples include tennis elbow, Achilles tendonitis, and patellar tendonitis.
 Cortisone injections may worsen the pain at three months in some tendons, such as tennis elbow.
 Therefore, overall, we should use cortisone less for tendonitis.

-Similarly, in conditions such as osteoarthritis, the results of a cortisone injection are less than what we want.
+Similarly, in conditions such as knee osteoarthritis, the results of a cortisone injection are less than what we want.
 For example, recent studies suggest cortisone injections for knee arthritis relieve mild pain lasting only about three months.
 However, there is some concern that repeated cortisone injections may accelerate arthritis.

 Cons